Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8C

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a digital mode with ARQ.
 When you receive a data block, you check it for errors.
 If errors are found, you send a NAK (Negative Acknowledgment) requesting retransmission.
 The sender retransmits the data.
 If no errors are found, you send an ACK (Acknowledgment).
 This continues until the data is received correctly.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-ARQ, Automatic Repeat Request, Error correction, Retransmission
+ARQ Automatic Repeat Request Error correction Retransmission

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8C topic.